-For global coverage products, it is possible to generate a product monitoring flag, based on a multi-step check.
-If in one product the number of WVC Quality Control rejections, the mean residual, the wind speed bias with respect to the ECMWF NWP background or the wind vector RMS difference with respect to the background is above certain threshold values, typically 5 times the expected RMS values, then the monitoring event flag is raised since the product is suspicious.
-The threshold values are based on evaluation of the product statistics over a long period and maximise the probability of detection while minimising the false alarm rate [Ref-24].
+For global coverage products, it is possible to generate a product monitoring flag, based on a multistep check.
+If in one product the number of WVC Quality Control rejections, the mean residual, the wind speed bias with respect to the ECMWF NWP background or the wind vector RMS difference with respect to the background is above certain threshold values, typically 5 times the RMS in the expected nominal values, then the monitoring event flag is raised since the product is suspicious.
+The threshold values are based on evaluation of the product statistics over a long period and maximise the probability of detection while minimising the false alarm rate [31].